compsciprojects2028-cloud/COMP-SCI-Projects-2028/README.md

 ### For Windows

-For your Github account (if you don't have one), create a new account by clicking sign in and **this is important** continue with your Google Account.
+For your Github account (if you don't have one), create a new account by clicking sign up and **this is important** continue with your Google Account.
 After a series of steps (and confirmations), it should be done!
 Simple and easy.
 For Git, first go to your start menu and type **Command Prompt** to open the windows terminal.
 From there, type out (or copy):

  ```bash
    winget install Git.git